theebank/theebank/README.md

 - 👋 Hi, I’m Theeban Kumaresan!
-- 👀 I’m interested in Machine learning, Big Data, Software development and App development
+- 👀 I’m interested in Machine learning, Big Data, Web, App and Software Development
 - 🌱 I’m currently in my third year of the Computer Engineering program at the University of Ottawa
 - 💻 I'm currently seeking a Summer 2022 Co-op Internship opportunity
 - 📫 How to reach me: tkuma082@uottawa.ca